rielm/design-resources/ux-process.md

 * Design Critique

-    A strategy where designers work are being critiqued by other designers through “Socratic Questioning” or posing questions to pass judgement.
+    A strategy where designers' work are being critiqued by other designers through “Socratic Questioning” or posing questions to pass judgement.

     - Article: [Moving from Critical Review to Critique](https://www.uie.com/brainsparks/2011/10/27/moving-from-critical-review-to-critique/ )